 - A CertiPUR-US® certified core.
 The center of the mattress is comprised of a material that is certified to be free of mercury, ozone depleters, and other harmful toxins.

 - A breathable base layer.
 The foundation of a Nectar mattress reinforces the contour and support layers.

 Price Range: $505-1015

 Options are always good when you’re trying to figure out how to sleep well.
 Leesa offers two unique mattresses, so people with a variety of needs can create a bed that works for them.
-The most notable aspects of Lessa mattresses include:
+The most notable aspects of Leesa mattresses include:

 - Focused pressure relief.
 You want your mattress to support you where you need it most.
-Lessa promises that their new hybrid mattress is able to target your pressure points and offer ample support.
+Leesa promises that their new hybrid mattress is able to target your pressure points and offer ample support.